SmittyWerbenJJ/CRM/README.md

 # CRM
-A user relationship management system based on SpringBoot and Bootstrap.
+A customer relationship management system based on SpringBoot and Bootstrap.

 ## Quick start
 1. Use the `src/main/resource/static/sql/crm.sql` file to create the database.